saltedlolly/developer.rebble.io/source/tutorials/watchface-tutorial/part1.md

 possible.
 Additionally, `main()` also calls ``app_event_loop()``, which lets the watchapp wait for system events until it exits.

-^CP^ The recommended structure is shown below, and you can use it as the basis for your own watchface file by copying it into CloudPebble:

-^LC^ The recommended structure is shown below, and you can use it as the basis for your main C file:
+The recommended structure is shown below, and you can use it as the basis for your main C file:

 ```c